 Samantha Marie Johnson is an experienced Event Producer and Project Manager.
 She takes pride in designing experiences that align with target audiences.
 Her current role at NYC Pride places her programming skills in the forefront of LGBTQIA+ social justice work.
 As the Development and RALLY Event Manager for NYC Pride, she is responsible for creating programming geared towards the LGBTQIA+ community, producing more than 10 events (in a NON-COVID Pride season), and curating/managing sponsor integrations.
 Prior to working with NYC Pride, Samantha was the National Director of Volunteers for the Green Festivals which included managing over 900 volunteers per event, in addition to developing and implementing new long-term volunteer engagement efforts.
 In 2017, she helped co-found Cultural Crawl, a booze, food & street art bar crawl which created space for BIPOC individuals to celebrate and explore neighborhoods across the USA in a safe way.
 Samantha is currently the co-founder of VASCANO Tequila!
 In her spare time, Samantha is intentional about producing freelance events that connect with her core values.
 Her skills include graphic design, fundraising initiatives, concept pitching and development, event management and creative direction, sponsor management, data driven and event integrations, volunteer and staffing management.

-Tyler Sadonis is the Partnerships Coordinator with NYC Pride, assisting with partner relations and managing the Pride Partners Program.
+Tyler Sadonis is the Partnerships Coordinator with NYC Pride.
 Previously, he worked in politics and served on the staff of four congressional campaigns and one presidential campaign.
 Originally from Syracuse, New York, he received his Political Science degree from American University in Washington D.C.
 His interests include exploring NYC on Citi Bike, taking Zoom cooking classes, and discovering new podcasts.